 Continuing Education Opportunities for Counselors in Florida

-- AA Ross Counseling Continuing Education: Counseling professionals in Florida meet continuing education counselor requirements with this provider's Initial License Package.
-Coursework includes topics ins domestic violence, HIV/AIDS, and Florida laws and ethics.
-AA Ross also offers renewal packages and subject-specific courses that cover a range of interests, including the opioid crisis, domestic violence, and human trafficking.
+- AA Ross Counseling Continuing Education Counseling professionals in Florida can meet continuing education requirements with this provider's Initial License Package.
+Coursework includes topics in domestic violence, HIV/AIDS, and Florida laws and ethics.
+AA Ross also offers renewal packages and subject-specific courses that cover many topics, including the opioid crisis, domestic violence, and human trafficking.

-- NetCE: This continuing education provider offers home study courses that meet Florida's licensure renewal requirements.
-Counselors take courses in medical error prevention, Florida laws and rules, medical ethics and boundaries, and an HIV/AIDS overview.
-A lengthy list of special-interest continuing education courses includes subjects like borderline personality disorder, PTSD, and death and dying.
+- NetCE This continuing education provider offers home study courses that meet Florida's licensure renewal requirements.
+Counselors can take courses in topics like medical error prevention, Florida laws and rules, medical ethics and boundaries, and HIV/AIDS.

-- FLHealthSource Licensee Services: All licensed medical professionals in Florida can access this site's services.
-In addition to streamlined licensure renewal, LPCCs can explore continuing education options.
+- FLHealthSource Licensee Services All licensed medical professionals in Florida can access this site's services.
+In addition to streamlined licensure renewal, LPCCs can explore continuing education opportunities.

-- Florida Health Source 2017 Bills: The state offers a summary of pending legislation that impacts licensed healthcare practitioners in Florida.
-This resource currently reflects House and Senate Bills on topics like controlled substances and human trafficking.
+- Florida Health Source 2017 Bills The state offers a summary of pending legislation that impacts licensed healthcare practitioners in Florida.
+This resource currently reflects congressional bills on topics like controlled substances and human trafficking.

-- Chi Sigma Iota: This professional society welcomes students, practicing mental health counselors, and counseling educators.
-Student members can access career planning resources and participate in leadership development opportunities with their peers.
+- Chi Sigma Iota This professional society welcomes students, practicing mental health counselors, and counseling educators.
+Student members can access career planning resources and participate in leadership development opportunities with peers.

-- American Mental Health Counselors Association: This enormous organization offers its members access to extensive scholarly publications and local, regional, and national networking events.
-Membership also includes discounts on liability insurance, continuing education courses, and training in adjacent fields.
-An impressive listing of practice management tools can also help licensed counselors further their careers.
+- American Mental Health Counselors Association This organization provides members with access to scholarly publications and local, regional, and national networking events.
+Membership also includes discounts on liability insurance, continuing education courses, and trainings.

-- American Counseling Association: Free continuing education is only one of the benefits afforded to ACA members.
-Counselors may also take advantage of discounted health, dental, life, disability, and liability insurance.
-Travelers enjoy reduced rates at major national hotel and car rental chains.
-National conference and leadership training opportunities also provide a forum for professional development and networking.
+- American Counseling Association Free continuing education is only one of the benefits afforded to ACA members.
+Counselors may also access discounted health, dental, life, disability, and liability insurance.
+ACA's national conference and leadership training opportunities provide a forum for professional development and networking.

-- National Alliance on Mental Illness: NAMI is a grassroots organization that advocates for policy, educates the public, and encourages awareness of mental health issues.
-In addition to supporting NAMI's goals, NAMI members can learn to fundraise and organize advocacy events in their own communities.
+- National Alliance on Mental Illness NAMI is a grassroots organization that advocates for mental health policy, educates the public, and encourages awareness of mental health issues.
+NAMI members can learn how to fundraise and organize advocacy events in their own communities.